Dylan McGeouch

-Early life
+Club career

+Celtic

 McGeouch grew up in the Milton area of Glasgow, supporting Celtic.

-Club career

-Celtic youth

 McGeouch started his career with the Celtic youth system, frequently playing alongside Callum McGregor who was also a teammate in youth Victory Shield internationals at Under-16 level; at that time McGeouch was a pupil at Bishopbriggs Academy.
 He was often a ball boy for first team matches during his time there.
 He left Celtic in 2008 after his older brother Darren, who was also playing for the club's youth teams, fell out of favour.

-Rangers youth

 McGeouch went to Rangers in 2008, but he returned to Celtic in 2011 after Neil Lennon visited his house and asked him to come back.
 Rangers manager Walter Smith had appealed to McGeouch to stay at Rangers.
 Rangers were later awarded £100,000 by a transfer tribunal regarding the McGeouch transfer.

-Celtic

 McGeouch made his Celtic debut on 6 November 2011, when he came on as a late substitute in a 2–1 win over Motherwell.
 On 26 November, he made his second appearance for Celtic, coming on as a 64th-minute substitute against St Mirren.
 Eight minutes later he scored his first goal for the club after collecting the ball deep inside his own half and running 70 yards, dribbling past several St Mirren players, before striking a low left foot shot into the net to seal a 5–0 victory.

-Coventry City (loan)

 On 30 January 2014, McGeouch was loaned to Coventry City for the remainder of the 2013–14 season.
 He returned to Celtic in the summer of 2014.